An augmented reality experience needs to locate where to place the content in the real world, hence the software needs an "anchor".

 That is all you need to know.

-You can use any design tool you want to create your image.
+You can use any design tool to create your image.
 The idea however is that your image contains enough contrasted elements to make it easy for mobile devices to scan it, which is why we chose a rich black & white QR code for ours.

 If you play with this feature, you will also notice that your AR scene will scale according to the size of your AR marker.
 Just take note that the smaller the marker, the harder it will be for your device to scan, and your scene might not be as stable as with a bigger marker.